First Lady of Guinea Visits Africa Mercy

 One of the great joys of serving in host countries is building relationships with each nation’s leaders and representatives.
-The Africa Mercy recently had the honour of hosting Mme.
-Djene Kaba Condé, along with several members of cabinet members, to reflect on all that has been accomplished this field service.
+The Africa Mercy recently had the honour of hosting the First Lady of Guinea, Mme.
+Djene Kaba Condé, along with several members of cabinet, to reflect on all that has been accomplished this field service.

 This is not the first time the Africa Mercy has docked in Guinea, and returning here has had some surprises.
 For example in the 2018/2019 field service, our volunteer medical professionals saw significantly fewer cases of cleft lips than they were expecting.
 During a recent screening, over 6,000 people were seen, and only six children in that group showed signs of cleft lips.
 This unusually small number is due in part to the training of local surgeons with the Mercy Ships Medical Capacity Building program.